ml-in-barcelona/server-reason-react/README.md

 ## Questions

-- How should we handle errors from: createElement or renderToString
+- How should we handle errors from `createElement` or `renderToString`
 - Suspense?
   "ReactDOMServer does not yet support Suspense - server/node_modules/react-dom/cjs/react-dom-server.node.development.js:3518"
 <!-- - UseEffect should not run -->